Enable Microsoft Entra self-service password reset on the Windows sign-in screen

 Warning

-For Windows 7, 8, and 8.1, a small component must be installed on the machine to enable SSPR at the sign-in screen.
-To install this SSPR component, complete the following steps:
+For Windows 7, 8, and 8.1, a small component must be installed on the machine to enable SSPR on the Windows sign-in screen.
+To install this SSPR component, follow these steps:

-1. Download the appropriate installer for the version of Windows you would like to enable.
+1. Download the appropriate installer for the Windows version that you want to enable.

-The software installer is available on the Microsoft download center at https://www.microsoft.com/en-us/download/details.aspx?id=57343
+The software installer is available on the Microsoft Download Center.

-2. Sign in to the machine where you would like to install, and run the installer.
+2. Sign in to the machine where you want to install, and run the installer.

-5. Complete the workflow following the onscreen steps to reset your password.
+5. Follow the steps to reset your password.

 Silent installation

-If you have problems with using SSPR from the Windows sign-in screen, events are logged both on the machine and in Microsoft Entra ID.
-Microsoft Entra events include information about the IP address and ClientType where the password reset occurred, as shown in the following example output:
+If you have problems when you use SSPR from the Windows sign-in screen, events are logged on the machine and in Microsoft Entra ID.
+Microsoft Entra events include information about the IP address and the ClientType parameter where the password reset occurred.

-Example Windows 7 password reset in the Microsoft Entra audit log
+Screenshot that shows an example Windows 7 password reset in the Microsoft Entra audit log.

-If additional logging is required, a registry key on the machine can be changed to enable verbose logging.
-Enable verbose logging for troubleshooting purposes only using the following registry key value:
+If more logging is required, change a registry key on the machine to enable verbose logging.
+Enable verbose logging for troubleshooting purposes only by using the following registry key value:

 HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\Credential Providers\{86D2F0AC-2171-46CF-9998-4E33B3D7FD4F}

-• To enable verbose logging, create a REG_DWORD: "EnableLogging", and set it to 1.
+• To enable verbose logging, create REG_DWORD: "EnableLogging" and set it to 1.

-• To disable verbose logging, change the REG_DWORD: "EnableLogging" to 0.
+• To disable verbose logging, change REG_DWORD: "EnableLogging" to 0.

-• Review the debug logging in the Application event log under source AADPasswordResetCredentialProvider.
+• Review the debug logging in the Application event log under the source AADPasswordResetCredentialProvider.

-With SSPR configured for your Windows devices, what changes for the user?
-How do they know that they can reset their password at the login screen?
-The following example screenshots show the additional options for a user to reset their password using SSPR:
+With SSPR configured for your Windows devices, what are the changes for the user?
+How do they know that they can reset their password on the sign-in screen?
+The following example screenshots show other options for a user to reset their password by using SSPR.

-Example Windows 7 and 10 login screens with SSPR link shown
+Screenshot that shows Windows 7 and 10 sign-in screens with the SSPR link shown.

-When users attempt to sign in, they see a Reset password or Forgot password link that opens the self-service password reset experience at the login screen.
-This functionality allows users to reset their password without having to use another device to access a web browser.
+When users attempt to sign in, they see a Reset password or Forgot password link that opens the SSPR experience on the sign-in screen.
+Now users can reset their password without having to use another device to access a web browser.